 Arriving at Herbst Junction, we meet Four Corners 1986, a USRA Light Mikado (Kato) pulling the daily tourist shuttle between Salvation Point and Many Lost Ways.
 Herbst Junction is the jumping off point for backcountry adventure, but is usually the farthest point vehicle-based visitors are willing to go.
 The Navajo turqoise jewelry stand does a brisk business here:

-Herbst Junction is where trains from Globe join the mainline to Salvation Point.
-A branchline to Flagstaff also ties in here, which utilizes the longest and deepest tunnel on the railroad.
+Herbst Junction is where the mainline interchanges with branchlines to Globe and Flagstaff.
+The Flagstaff branch utilizes the longest and deepest tunnel on the railroad.
 It requires a headhouse for ventilation:

 After Herbst Junction, we once again cross the river.
 It is the height of summer, and the Benjamin-Henry River is a hotbed of recreation: